 For Mary, there never has been any transition from the state of sin to the life of grace because of her total enmity with the serpent.
 Grace has preceded her birth, for she has been predestined to be the Mother of God.
 The blessed mother of our Lord is untouched by the propensity of human nature to sin against God.
 Her desire to please God by aligning her will with His has never faltered.
 Mary is plagued by no dark imaginations that can draw her sensitive appetites towards anything that displeases God.
 The prince of this world has no dominion in her soul.
 The unruly desires of the will, such as pride, envy, ambition, greed, and lust do not lie dormant within Mary, but only the virtues which God desires of her in His love and goodness: faith, hope, charity, chastity, kindness, patience, fortitude, wisdom, gentleness, and so on.
 The kingdom of heaven on earth isn’t a place or a terrestrial dominion, but the divinized quality of the human soul sanctified by God’s grace.

 The Kingdom of God is within Mary, and God alone rules in her soul through the Holy Spirit, her Creator blessed.
 Her soul resembles an unspoiled wilderness with untilled soil untouched by the human settlement of worldly wisdom and unnatural desires that deviate from the original goodness of creation.
 Mary is carried aloft on the wings of divine grace over the lower region of sinful humanity.
-She is beyond the dragon’s reach, having been freed from its clutches, for she hasn’t been born in slavery within its dominion.
+She is beyond the dragon’s reach and above the raging waters of sin, having escaped from its clutches, for she hasn’t been born in slavery within its dominion.
+Of all human creatures, Mary has never had any need to repent of a personal sin.
 Our Blessed Lady is the free woman promised by God, whose holy offspring is the free Son of promise.